 1. Natural gas is the fastest growing source of energy for consumption worldwide.
-Natural gas makes up about a quarter of all energy consumed in the United States every year (Foss, 2007a,b), with LNG accounting for $\sim 2\%$ of U.S. natural gas supply (Foss, 2007a,b).
+Natural gas makes up about a quarter of all energy consumed in the United States every year (Foss, 2007a,b), with LNG accounting for nearly 2% of U.S. natural gas supply (Foss, 2007a,b).
 Demand for natural gas in the United States has accelerated due to environmental concerns about other energy resources, rising natural gas prices, and the possibility of domestic shortages (Parfmok et al., 2004).

 2. Natural gas is used in homes for heating and cooking, and can also be used to generate electricity.
-In locations where pipeline capacity from supply areas is expensive and use is highly seasonal, LNG storage can help reduce pipeline capacity commitments, and can be an important fuel during peak power periods (Energy Information Administration, 2003).
+In locations where pipeline capacity from supply areas is expensive and use is highly seasonal, LNG storage helps reduce pipeline capacity commitments, and is a very important fuel used during peak power periods (Energy Information Administration, 2003).

 3. The physical properties of LNG allow for long-distance transport by ship and for local distribution by truck onshore.
 Liquefaction of natural gas also provides the opportunity to store it for use during high consumption periods close to demand centers, as well as in areas where geologic conditions are not suitable for developing underground storage facilities.
-In New

-England underground storage is lacking, and LNG is a critical part of the region's supply during winter (Energy Information Administration, 2003).
+In New England underground storage is lacking and LNG is a critical part of the region's supply during winter (Energy Information Administration, 2003).
 To meet these needs, new onshore and offshore LNG plants have been proposed for southern New England.
 Rhode Island receives all of its LNG from shore-based pipelines (there is one existing jurisdictional peak shaving site in Providence operated by Keyspan LNG, Inc.).
+Demand for LNG is increasing and pipeline capacity is almost reached (see Renewable Energy Chapter).